suncoast-devs/handbook/lessons/cs-methods/index.md

 agree that it isn't a very nice
 [user experience](https://en.wikipedia.org/wiki/User_experience).

-By having _one_ method where this is, we can improve the experience for both the department _and_ salary prompts by making a single change.
+By having _one_ method, we can improve the experience for both the department _and_ salary prompts by making a single change.

 In `C#` the `int.Parse` method will cause this exception if the supplied value